 - The publisher manages the ad insertion by using an ad server, such as Pulse, which is a tool that fetches and loads the advertisement (the creative file) onto the website.
 Using Pulse enables the publisher (seller) to configure all the requirements from the advertiser (buyer), such as storing the advertisement files (in case of direct deals), setting the start/end date, the amount of impressions to be served, the targeting rules, but also to monitor and analyse user engagement.

 - When a user visits the publisher's website, the video player makes an ad request to Pulse and in the request it sends a lot of extra information, such as the device from which the request was made and the tags used.

 - Pulse algorithmically decides which campaign to choose.
 Which ad it picks and includes in the ad response depends on the settings and configurations for the campaigns, goals and ads, the current delivery of campaigns, which ads the user has seen before, and so on.
 When deciding, Pulse looks at direct campaigns and bids from marketplace buyers at the same time.
 The buyer with the highest bid wins the ad impression opportunity and the real-time bidding settlement price is then compared with the CPM of the direct campaign as configured in Pulse.
 This means direct campaigns are not always selected first, instead the decision is based on price.

 - When the player receives an ad, it starts playing it.
 It records any interactions the user has with the ad, for example clicking on the ad, pausing it, skipping it or for how long the user actually watched the ad.
-Some advertisers also require publishers to provide data to 3rd party data collectors.
+Some advertisers also require publishers to provide data to third-party data collectors.
 That is done through pixel trackers which are inserted in ads and used to track performance metrics.

 - The interaction and tracking information is sent back to Pulse so publishers can pull their reports and forward it to the advertiser.